Stinoo01/ADM-HW3/README.md

 ## Project Structure

-- `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question.
+- `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question. <br>

-- `main.html`: This is the HTML version of the `main.ipynb` notebook.
+- `main.html`: This is the HTML version of the `main.ipynb` notebook. <br>
+- `CommandLine.sh`: This file contains the code of the command line.
+Yet, the result are stored into the `main.ipynb`. <br>